VermilionCosmos/CosmosHUD/README.md

 # Features

-- Medals, EXP and Competitive Hidden (less HUD bloat)
+- Support for various resolutions

+- Improved controller menus

-- Improved UI features and navigability (a lot of button line up now and are very large and clickable)
+- Improved UI features and navigability

-- Improved Match HUD (now matches the original style)
+- Improved Match HUD (consistent with original TF2 style)

-- Overall style improvements that stick with the originals vision

-- Working Regular and MinMode HUDs (MinMode features centered charge meters and additional elements that now support MinMode)

-- Optional centered Health and Ammo counters (or warnings if you prefer that and can be toggled in HUD options)
+- Improved Scoreboards

+- Improved loading screens

 - Improved MvM HUD

+- Style consistency improvements across the all HUD elements

+- Functional regular and minmode HUDs

+- Minmode HUD option with centered charge meters

-- Support for the Engineer Pipboy (made to resemble a PipBoy UI much closer than the original)
+- Support for the Engineer Pipboy

+- No overlapping UI elements

+- HUD bloat reduced from stock HUD

-- A LOT of bug fixes with the original HUD (No match HUD in MvM on load, no repeat EXP sound effect, no overlapping HUD elements, etc.)
+- Several bug fixes with the stock HUD

 - A lot of love